kbhuvan890/NasaMarsImages/README.md

  The console project will read the configuration file  and download and store the images from the API .
 Also logs the information returned from the application.

- **Configuration file**  - you need to set this before running the console job **Please sett he LogDirectoryPath, InputDatesFilePath and OutputImageDirectoryPath before running the console job**.
+ **Configuration file**  - you need to set this before running the console job.

+ **Please sett he LogDirectoryPath, InputDatesFilePath and OutputImageDirectoryPath before running the console job**.

  ```json